 System Characterization and System Assets

 The Knee Balancer application is intended as a clinical decision support system that provides planning assistance for Total Knee Arthroplasty (TKA) procedures.
 The application do not store any PII and PHI information.
+On completion of case, related data and logs are uploaded to Stryker cloud.
 The data stored in cloud do not contain any PHI/PII and can only be used for post market complaint assessments on if the application output is accurate for the inputs provided for a specific MPS user who used the application for a case.
 The inputs and output stored do not include PII/PHI information.

 System Security Context and Intended Environment

 While there is no specific requirement for Knee balancer application to be fully functional other than a usual iOS environment, however Stryker recommends the user to follow some of the best security standards in order to run the application in a safe and secure environment as follows:

-Devices operating in the intended use environment should consider that their IT infrastructure must obey different risk management approaches associated with their networks.
-Healthcare providers should adopt a risk management process adhering to general cybersecurity best practices to maintain the healthcare provider’s overall security status and their secure environment, as follows:

-· Good physical security to prevent unauthorized physical access to device. · Access control measures (e.g., role based) to ensure only authenticated and authorized personnel are allowed access to network elements, stored information, services and applications. · General patch management practices that ensure timely security patch updates.
+However, Stryker recommends the MPS user to follow some of the best security standards as mentioned below in order to run the application in a safe and secure environment -

+MPS shall abide by the Stryker IT policies on usage.

+MPS user login credentials should be secured and follow Stryker policies while creating passwords for device.

+Do not install unnecessary applications in iOS device.
+Avoid any third-party application installation.

+Do not click on any suspicious links, documents while using the device.

-.
-Timely update of the devices and systems to prevent danger of using vulnerable software/OS · Malware protection to prevent unauthorized code execution. · Security awareness training.
+Timely update of the operating system and Knee Balancer application to prevent danger of using vulnerable software/OS.

+MPS shall never leave the device unattended in unlocked state.

 Network, Data Flow Diagram